Blog Home » Arizona » Protecting our water supply

 To better understand the Salt and Verde water system’s sensitivity to climate change, we’re continuing our research work with a few universities and partners.

 This includes Arizona State University, the University of Arizona and Northern Arizona University.
-Plus, we utilize SRP’s infrastructure to improve the water situation in the region by helping others on an ongoing basis.
+We also utilize SRP’s infrastructure to improve the water situation in the region by helping others on an ongoing basis.

 You can help protect our water supply